Applied Part 6. Selection of Shadow Specifications

 few_shot_target: "QWEN.md#incident-triage-shadow"

-Where exactly 0.727 comes from: this is the value output by examples/shadow-auction/scripts/score.py on 20 historical incidents from data/incidents.jsonl with default weights 0.5/0.3/0.2 − 0.4.
-Reference check—examples/shadow-auction/outputs/scorebook.example.json.
+Where 0.727 comes from specifically: this is the value produced by examples/shadow-auction/scripts/score.py on 20 historical incidents from data/incidents.jsonl with the default weights 0.5/0.3/0.2 − 0.4.
+Verification against the reference — examples/shadow-auction/outputs/scorebook.example.json.

-The scorebook is the economics journal of shadow specifications.
-It stores together the seed data, scoring formula, thresholds, budget, candidate versions, and decision protocol.
+The scorebook is a journal of the shadow specifications economy.
+It jointly stores seed data, scoring formula, thresholds, budget, candidate versions, and decision protocol.

-Without a scorebook, the auction quickly turns into an authority contest.
-A senior engineer can push through their favorite heuristic, and Qwen Code gets contradictory few-shot examples.
-Here it is useful to introduce another concept.
+Without a scorebook, the auction quickly turns into a dispute of authorities.
+An experienced engineer can push through a favorite heuristic, and Qwen Code will get contradictory few-shot examples.
+It is useful to introduce one more concept here.
 Anti-Goodhart is protection against optimizing a metric at the expense of meaning.
-A reproducible journal enables three things: recalculate results after weight changes, verify which incidents influenced the win, and separate real improvement from a Goodhart trap.
+A reproducible journal provides three capabilities: recalculate results after changing weights, check which incidents influenced the win, and separate real improvement from a Goodhart trap.

-In the SDD track, keep this file next to memory and constitutional constraints of the project.
-In Spec Kit, .specify/memory/constitution.md is convenient for such permanent rules as a protective layer against drift (GitHub Spec Kit).
+In the SDD loop, keep this file next to the project's memory and constitutional constraints.
+In Spec Kit, for such permanent rules it is convenient to use .specify/memory/constitution.md as a protective layer against drift (GitHub Spec Kit).

 Full Track: Threshold Calibration

-Auction formula weights, keep/reject thresholds, and signals for weight review are moved to Appendix D, Section D.2.
-Not needed on the first pass: one accepted and one rejected candidate on default weights is enough.
+The weights of the auction formula, the keep/reject thresholds, and the signals for weight review are moved to Appendix D, section D.2.
+On the first pass, the section is not needed: one accepted and one rejected candidate with default weights is enough.

 Examples and Application

-Example: in an automated triage project for appointments-api, candidate shadow.p0.voice_handoff describes a situation.
-On P0, the on-call does not write a long message in chat, but immediately initiates a voice handoff between the on-call engineer and the service owner.
+Example: in the automatic triage project for appointments-api, the candidate shadow.p0.voice_handoff describes a situation.
+At P0 the on-call does not write a long message in chat, but immediately initiates a voice handoff between the on-call and the service owner.

-On 20 historical incidents from data/incidents.jsonl, this signal yielded score 0.727: high MTTR gain (0.7541), confident early signal (1.0), narrow coverage (0.25), and zero false escalations.
-In five cases, it reduced time to second-shift involvement.
-The candidate created almost no false escalations because it applied only to confirmed P0 with cascade transaction risk.
+On 20 historical incidents from data/incidents.jsonl, this signal produced a score of 0.727: high MTTR growth (0.7541), confident early signal (1.0), narrow coverage (0.25), and zero false escalations.
+In five cases it shortened the time to involvement of the second shift.
+The candidate almost never created false escalations, because it was applied only with a confirmed P0 and a risk of transaction cascade.

 This candidate becomes a winner.
-But in QWEN.md, it lands with a narrow applicability condition.
-Qwen Code should not recommend a voice channel for a normal P2, where asynchronous text trail matters more than call speed.
-The practical value here is not in the fact of "calling" itself, but in early recognition of a situation where handoff delay is more costly than losing part of the written context.
+But it lands in QWEN.md with a narrow applicability condition.
+Qwen Code should not recommend a voice channel for an ordinary P2, where the asynchronous text trail is more important than the speed of a call.
+The practical value here is not in the fact of "calling" itself, but in early recognition of a situation where handoff delay costs more than the loss of part of the written context.

 Another candidate, shadow.alert.red_color_urgency, loses the auction.
 Although it looks intuitively convincing.
-The same runnable auction gives it score -0.3081: weak MTTR gain and a noticeable false escalation rate pull the score negative.
-Red color was often used in dashboards for visual emphasis, but did not correspond to blast radius, SLO budget burn rate, or actual escalation level.
+The same runnable auction gives it a score of -0.3081: weak MTTR growth and a noticeable share of false escalations pull the score into the negative.
+The red color was often used in dashboards for visual emphasis, but did not match the radius of consequences, the SLO budget burn rate, or the actual escalation level.

 This shadow specification had a triple negative effect:

-Send it to quarantine with reason high_false_escalation, review date, and return condition.
-First, the team changes the alerting visualization policy.
-Then the candidate is rerun through the scorebook.
+Send it to quarantine with the reason high_false_escalation, a review date, and a return condition.
+First the team changes the alert visualization policy.
+Then it runs the candidate through the scorebook again.

-A rare physical signal can win if the cost of missing it is significantly higher than the cost of checking.
-For example, shadow.dc.burn_smell_power_risk applies only to incidents with onsite observation in a data center.
-Its coverage is low, but early_signal is high: the smell of burning or overheating sometimes appears before power monitoring shows degradation.
+A rare physical signal can win if the cost of a miss is significantly higher than the cost of a check.
+For example, shadow.dc.burn_smell_power_risk is applicable only to incidents with onsite observation in the data center.
+Its coverage is low, but early_signal is high: the smell of burning or overheating sometimes appears before the power monitoring shows degradation.

 Such a candidate cannot be turned into a universal rule.
-Otherwise it becomes toxic noise for cloud incidents without physical access.
-The proper inclusion form is a rare few-shot example with three constraints: hard context, explicit risk note, and requirement to confirm the signal through the onsite operator channel.
+Otherwise it will become toxic noise for cloud incidents without physical access.
+The correct form of inclusion is a rare few-shot example with three limiters: strict context, an explicit risk note, and a requirement to confirm the signal through the on-site operator channel.

 Summary

-The shadow specification auction makes informal nuances manageable.
-Each candidate gets a context → signal → observed effect structure, passes evaluation on historical incidents, competes for a limited budget—and either becomes a versioned few-shot example in QWEN.md, or goes to quarantine with a verifiable reason.
+The shadow specifications auction makes informal nuances manageable.
+Each candidate gets the structure context → signal → observed effect, goes through evaluation on historical incidents, competes for a limited budget — and either becomes a versioned few-shot example in QWEN.md, or goes to quarantine with a verifiable reason.

 The main discipline of the process is not to trust vivid stories without a scorebook.
-Seed data, formula, thresholds, and decision protocol must allow reproducing the result and challenging it when infrastructure changes.
-The next chapter will translate this logic into a specification gateway (Specification CI), where the specification becomes an executable artifact.
+Seed data, formula, thresholds, and decision protocol should make it possible to reproduce the result and challenge it when the infrastructure changes.
+The next chapter will translate this logic into a Specification CI gate, where the specification becomes an executable artifact.

 Artifacts and Readiness Criteria